yossato/virtualGimbal/README.md

 Generating stabilized video:
 `./virtualGimbal -i ~/vgdataset/guam.mts -c ~/vgdataset/angularVelocity.csv  -z 1.1 -f 3 -r 0.5 -o`

+Here, 'i' option is an input video file. 'c' is a csv file which contains angular velocity of a camera.
+'z' is zooming ratio. 'f' is low pass filter strength of a camera shake reduction.
+Larger is strong filter.
+This parameter must be integer, default value is 3.
+It should be between 0 and 11.
+'v' is vertical video position adjustment [rad], default value is 0.
+'h' is horizontal video position adjustment [rad], default value is 0.

 ## Install dependencies
 ### Install system dependencies:
 `sudo apt-get install cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev xorg-dev`